Political views of Huey Long: Authoritarianism

-Long's power in the state of Louisiana ranged from holding the governorship, the state legislature, power over the state's two U.S. senate seats, and various other political positions in the state.
+Long's power in the state of Louisiana ranged from holding the governorship, the state legislature, power over the state's U.S. senate seats, and various other political positions in the state.
 An anti-Long leader once said at the height of Long's power, "If you were for him, you could have anything you wanted.
 If you were against him, God help you unless you were an extraordinary man."
-Long was able to intimidate his opponents in the state by passing far reaching laws that would add increased power to Long's regime.
+Long was able to intimidate his opponents in the state by passing far reaching laws that would grant additional power to Long's regime.
 Examples of these laws stretched from allowing the governor to call out the state militia upon his own discretion, without there being any threat of rebellion or insurrection.
-Long aggressively pursued laws that would put increased state jobs under his control, as he viewed them as central to the functioning of his machine, including legislation creating a civil service board that would be headed by the state's top officials, those being the governor, lieutenant governor, and secretary of state.
+Long aggressively pursued laws that would put additional state jobs under his control, as he viewed patronage as a key way of building his machine.
+This included legislation creating a civil service board that would be headed by the state's top officials, those being the governor, lieutenant governor, and secretary of state.
 The civil service board would be able to investigate the competence of police and fire chiefs and fire them if found to be incapable of their job.
 Upon an official's removal, a municipality would have to submit a successor to the removed official, which would then have to be approved by the commission.
 The directed target for much of the power grabs Long took during the end of his reign were primarily targeted at the city of New Orleans, a city that was the headquarters of his traditional opponents the old regulars.